joakimk/testbot_cloud/README.markdown

 This is **work in progress**.
 [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)...

-It works, but there are a few more things I'd like to fix before it's truly production ready.
+It works and is in active use, but there are a few more things I'd like to fix before it's truly production ready.

 WIP docs below
 ----